ablinkinz/srewu/README.md

 # srewu
-Python based site reliability engineer working utilities (designed to be used as modules in SaltStack)
+Python based Site Reliability Engineer Working Utilities (designed to be used as modules in SaltStack)

+REQUIREMENTS:
+* Requests (pip install requests)

+GEO LOCATION SERVICES:
+* This module is designed to help determine which location a given server is located in.
+This is based of the external IP of the node/minion